 In 1632, at age 33, Van Dyck moved to London to be the leading court painter for King Charles the First.
 King Charles loved the arts, and was a powerful draw to many of the great painters of the day.
-Just a few years earlier he’d brought Orazio Gentileschi and his daughter Artemisia to England, and when Van Dyck arrived he received a royal welcome.
-Van Dyck was knighted the “principalle Paynter in Ordinary to their Majesties.”
+A few years earlier he’d brought Orazio Gentileschi and his daughter Artemisia to England, and when Van Dyck arrived he received a royal welcome.
+Van Dyck was knighted the principalle Paynter in Ordinary to their Majesties.
 He was also given a home on the river in the Blackfriars art district, near the Shakespeare’s Globe Theatre, and given a pension of £200 per year in addition to his generous commissions.

-His success with the court soon required the development of a large studio — where a visitor claimed that Van Dyck outlined the figures and painted only the heads and hands, leaving the clothing and background to a growing team of apprentices and specialists.
-In this way, Van Dyck built an enormous library of works, and influenced the style of portrait painting to this day.
+His success with the court soon required the development of a large studio, where a visitor claimed that Van Dyck outlined the figures and painted only the heads and hands, leaving the clothing and background to a growing team of apprentices and specialists.
+Working efficiently, Van Dyck built an enormous library of works, and influenced portrait painting to this day.
 Formal dress, casual attitude, and the confidence of looking like the best version of yourself.

 Got questions, comments or corrections about Anthony van Dyck?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Anthony van Dyck, Dandies, divas, and cavalier style," in Obelisk Art History, Published February 20, 2016; last modified November 08, 2022, http://www.arthistoryproject.com/artists/anthony-van-dyck/.